The Quran does not simply repeat its prophets. It redistributes them.

 What the prophetic redistributions reveal together

-The Quran does not repeat its prophets because repetition would be rhetorically useful in itself.
+The Quran does not simply repeat its prophets because repetition would be rhetorically useful in itself.
 It redistributes them because each surah needs an embodied law, and a single prophet contains more than one law.

 This is not repetition.
 It is architecture.